-At this time, all before and after school programs are permitted to operate using maximum group sizes as set out under the CCEYA (i.e., licensed age groups prior to the COVID-19 outbreak).
+On September 1, 2020, before and after school programs were permitted to operate using maximum group sizes as set out under the CCEYA (e.g., licensed age groups prior to the COVID-19 outbreak).
+All before and after school programs must continue to operate with enhanced health and safety measures in place, including the use of medical masks and eye protection (as required) for all staff/providers.